impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 ### Aside- what is `xtrace`?

 I kept noticing the phrase `xtrace` being thrown around on some of the links I encountered while trying to solve the above.
-I Googled "what is xtrace bash", and found [this link](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_02_03.html), which says:
+I Googled "what is xtrace bash", and found [this link](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_02_03.html){:target="_blank" rel="noopener"}, which says:

 <p style="text-align: center">
   <img src="/assets/images/stackoverflow-answer-12mar2023-138pm.png" width="100%" style="border: 1px solid black; padding: 0.5em" alt="StackOverflow answer about `xtrace`">